 Piano Mover Legacy

-We are extremely honoured to have been Beethoven’s piano mover of the modern era and to be the piano removal company that brought this priceless instrument back to the England for the first time in 175 years.
-We expect the piano will never be taken on such a journey ever again and so we may very well be the last piano mover to ever touch this famous musical instrument.
+We are extremely honoured to have been Beethoven’s piano mover of the modern era and to be the piano removals company that brought this priceless instrument back to the England for the first time in 175 years.
+It is unlikely the piano will never be taken on such a journey ever again.
+We may very well be the last piano mover to ever touch this famous musical instrument.
 A true honour and a great legacy for our piano removal company.